 Take a wander

-In between Campo de’ Fiori and the Colosseum, there are so many incredible architectural wonders and even archeological digs happening right in the city.
-Stop by Chiese St Angelo In Pescheria, which is an open archeological dig in progress.
-And don’t forget to stop at the Monumento a Vittorio Emanuele II, also known as Altare della Patria – this relatively modern monument from 1925 exudes opulence.
+In between Campo de’ Fiori and the Colosseum, there are so many incredible architectural wonders and even archaeological digs happening right in the city.
+Stop by Chiese St Angelo In Pescheria, which is an open archaeological dig in progress.
+And don’t forget to stop at the Monumento a Vittorio Emanuele II, also known as Altare Della Patria – this relatively modern monument from 1925 exudes opulence.
 For a small fee, you can gain access to the roof for fantastic views.

 Colosseum & Imperial Forum